- Hilton Head

 - Check to make sure you've packed all of your possessions.
 Sweep each room in the house for forgotten possessions.
 Inspect bath rooms, the garage, cabinets, patios, the swimming pool area, and anywhere else your gear might "hide".

-- Once your things are all out, perform a walk-through of the property to verify no property damage occurred during your remain.
-Whenever you can, do this walk-out assessment with the property manager present.
-If the property manager is not available, make sure to take photos of the property to record its condition.
+- Make a point to walk through the rental home one last time and look for damage.
+If at all possible, do this walk-out inspection with the property manager present.
+If the property owner is not available, make sure to take photos of the property to record its condition.